Learn What to Expect From the New Rules with my 30-minute NPRM Refresher Video

 You are not imagining things if it feels like just yesterday that the administration completely overhauled the Title IX Rules, establishing new requirements and expectations for schools in combatting sex-based discrimination.

 In 2020, re-written Title IX regulations took effect with numerous mandates including specific training requirements and a whole set of prescriptive processes schools must follow in implementing thier non-discrimination policies and procedures.

 After the most recent presidential election, the Biden administration announced it would, again, be re-writting the rules and in 2022, these proposed rules were published via an NPMR (Notice of Proposed Rulemaking).
 Late last year, the Department of Education promised Final Rules in May of 2023, and on May 26, the Friday before the long Memorial Day weekend, ED published an update to its regulatory timeline, pushing back publication of the Final Rule to October 2023.

 What does that mean for you?
 Adhere to current rules, but be prepared for changes in the coming months.

 T9Now is gearing up now to offer comprehensive training on the new 2023 rules which we plan to roll-out in the Fall of 2023.
-In the meantime, we will be offering 50% off all current trainings for new Title IX officials or those needing a refresher in the interim.
+In the meantime current on-demand training is available for new Title IX officials or those needing a refresher in the interim.